EnableX/One-to-One-Video-Calling-Open-Source-PHP-Application/README.md

 RTC Applications hosted on EnableX platform run natively on supported set of web browsers without any additional plugin downloads.

-This basic 1-to-1 Video Chat Application is developed using HTML, CSS, Bootstrap v4.0.0-alpha.6, JAVA Script, jQuery, PHP and EnxRtc (The EnableX Web Toolkit).
+This basic 1-to-1 Video Chat Application is developed using HTML, CSS, Bootstrap, JAVA Script, jQuery, PHP and EnxRtc (The EnableX Web Toolkit).

 >The details of the supported set of web browsers can be found here: https://developer.enablex.io/release-notes/#cross-compatibility